eiger824/TDDC78/lab3/README.md

 Two main targets in the Makefile:

-..* all: Compiles the serial and parallel programs
+* all: Compiles the serial and parallel programs
-..* everything:
+* everything:
-...* all of the above
+..* all of the above
-...* runs the parallel program with different number of threads ...* plots the obtained results
+..* runs the parallel program with different number of threads ..* plots the obtained results